TechDataMan/TechDataMan.github.io/_posts/2024-09-16-blog-post-first.md

 Many data scientists are highly educated.
 The usual educational path often begins with a bachelor's degree in computer science, mathematics, statistics or a related field.
 Many supplement their education with a master's degree or even a doctorate to deepen their expertise and improve their career opportunities.

+You can earn high salaries, especially in countries such as the USA, Singapore, Israel or Switzerland.

 The most important tools of a data scientist include the programming languages Python and SQL.

 ## References